kumichou/terralist/docs/dev-guide/local-development.md

 # Local Development

-Terralist is built in go, which makes it easy to distribute and especially, to run locally, but unfortunately, Terraform/OpenTofu expects the registry to run over HTTPS.
+Terralist is built in Golang, which makes it easy to distribute and especially, to run locally, but unfortunately, Terraform/OpenTofu expects the registry to run over HTTPS.
 If you are developing Terralist and don't plan to use it via a Terraform/OpenTofu interaction, you don't need to follow this document, but otherwise, let's start.

 There are multiple options to expose Terralist over HTTPS: